 Available for adoption!

-Marshall is looking for his forever home.
-If you think it could be yours, read more about Adopting from BDRA before submitting your application below.
+This dog is looking for a forever home.
+If you think it could be yours, read more about adopting from BDRA before submitting your application.

 BDRA relies on your donations to rescue blind dogs around the United States.
-Please consider giving in support of Marshall.
+Please consider giving in support of this dog.